 \section{Overview -- Trilinos}

-Trilinos~\cite{trilinos} is a collection of software packages that are used to build large-scale scientific or engineering applications.
-It is an open-source software on github~\cite{Trilinos-website} with active developers and workflow to maintain the robustness of the overall software framework and to provide the prompt support for its user communities~\cite{Milewicz:2022}.
+Trilinos~\cite{trilinos} is a collection of software packages used to support large-scale scientific and engineering applications.
+It is open-source software available on GitHub~\cite{Trilinos-website} with active developers and workflows to maintain the robustness of the overall software framework and to provide prompt support for its user communities~\cite{Milewicz:2022}.

-Table~\ref{fig:trilinos-portability} lists the Trilinos software packages that enables our solvers to be portable to different computer architectures, using a single code base, while Table~\ref{fig:trilinos-solvers} shows the core Trilinos software packages for solving linear systems of equations.
-These solver packages can be combined to build a flexible and adaptable solver in order to address specific needs for solving a specific type of linear systems arising from an application.
-Trilinos is also C++ templated, for example, based on scalar types (double or float, and real or complex), local and global integer types (int and long long), and on-node programming models (serial, OpenMP, CUDA, HIPS, etc.), providing further flexibility for its users.
-For instance, each matrix or vector can be of a different precision, enabling a mixed-precision operator or solver.
+Table~\ref{fig:trilinos-solvers} shows the core Trilinos software packages for solving linear systems of equations, while Table~\ref{fig:trilinos-portability} lists the Trilinos software packages that enable our solvers to be portable to different computer architectures, using a single code base.
+These solver packages can be combined to build a flexible and adaptable solver to address specific needs for solving a specific type of linear systems arising from an application.
+Trilinos is also C++ templated, for example, based on scalar types (double or float, and real or complex), local and global integer types (int or long long), and on-node programming models (serial, OpenMP, CUDA, HIP, etc.), providing further flexibility for its users.
+For instance, each matrix or vector, or preconditioner, can be of a different precision, enabling a mixed-precision operator or solver.

 The Trilinos solvers consist of three steps.
-For instance, in order to solve the linear systems, $Ax=b$, based on the direct or approximate LU factorization of the input matrix $A$, ShyLU-node, in particular, performs the following tasks at each step: \begin{enumerate} \item \emph{Symbolic Analysis} uses just the sparsity structure of the coefficient matrix $A$.
+For instance, to solve the linear systems, $Ax=b$, based on the direct or approximate LU factorization of the input matrix $A$, ShyLU-node, in particular, performs the following tasks at each step: \begin{enumerate} \item \emph{Symbolic Analysis} uses only the sparsity structure of the coefficient matrix $A$.
 This step needs to be performed once for multiple solves with a fixed sparsity structure of $A$.
-The symbolic analysis often involves matrix reordering in order to expose more parallelism and to reduce the amount of new nonzero entries, \emph{fills}, introduced during the symbolic or numerical factorization of $A$.
-It then sets up the internal data structures for computing and storing the lower and upper triangular factors of the matrix.
+The symbolic analysis often involves matrix reordering to expose more parallelism and to reduce the number of new nonzero entries, \emph{fills}, introduced during the symbolic or numerical factorization of $A$.
+It then analyzes and sets up the internal data structures for computing and storing the lower and upper triangular factors of the matrix $A$.